NEW showroom hours to better serve you!

 Countertop Comparisons

-With so many countertop materials to choose from, it can easily get overwhelming.
 To help break down the pros and cons of each material we’ve created this guide to countertop styles.
 If you still can’t decide which countertop surface is best for you, we’re not surprised!
 Great Lakes Granite & Marble takes pride in helping you find a stylish surface that resists stains, scratches and spills and fits your budget!
 Call and talk with one of our highly skilled and trained experts today.

 Phone: 1-800-913-8930